 The Association for the Study of African American Life and History (ASALH) announced the theme for Black History Month 2017 is “The Crisis in Black Education” focusing on the crucial role of education in the history of African Americans.

 ASALH selected the theme to because of Black History Month founder founder and historian Carter G. Woodson’s understanding of the implications associated with the denial of access to knowledge, calling attention to the crisis that resulted from persistently imposed racial barriers to equal education.

 The New York Amsterdam News celebrates Black History Month

-Throughout February the New York Amsterdam News will be highlighting various Black landmarks across New York State on the National Register of Historic Places.
-Be sure to check out articles all month long in the "Black Experience" section of our website.
+Throughout February the New York Amsterdam News will be featuring articles about African Americans and education.
+Be sure to check out articles all month long in the “Black Experience” section of our website.

-ASALH was founded in 1915 by the world famous historian Carter G. Woodson.
-Under Woodson’s leadership, the organization presented the first African-American History Celebration in 1926.
+ASALH was founded in 1915 by Woodson.
+Under his leadership, the organization presented the first African-American History Celebration in 1926.
 The organization focuses on a specific theme each year.